A Parameter-Free Tour of the Binary Black Hole Population: Stop Three: Component Spins

 Although an excess of zero-spin systems is not \textit{ruled out}, the current lack of discernible features at $\chi=0$ or $\chi=1$ is in possible tension with common assumptions in the population synthesis of compact binaries~\cite{Qin2018,Bavera2020,Belczynski2020}: that efficient angular momentum transport yields isolated black holes born with very small (e.g. $\chi\lesssim0.1$)~\cite{Spruit1999,Spruit2002} or vanishing ($\chi\lesssim0.01$) natal spin magnitudes~\cite{Fuller2019}.
-This should yield a sharp excess of low or non-spinning systems in the binary black hole spin distribution.
+Very small natal spin magnitudes should yield a sharp excess of low- or nonspinning systems in the binary black hole spin distribution.
 Meanwhile, if some fraction of mergers arise from isolated stellar binaries, then late time tidal spin-up of the second-born black hole's progenitor can override otherwise efficient angular momentum loss, yielding a secondary sub-population of black holes with spins up to $\chi\approx 1$~\cite{Qin2018,Zaldarriaga2018,Bavera2020,Bavera2022}.
 The absence of such features in current data may suggest that angular momentum transport is less efficient than usually expected.